corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 bool isValid = michaelOldroyd.IsValid();
 ```

-`TryGetProperty` uses the familiar `TryXXX` pattern used throughout the dotnet framework.
+`TryGetProperty` uses the familiar `TryXXX` pattern used throughout the .NET framework.
 We pass in the name of the property we wish to receive (as it appears in the JSON document).
 If it finds such a property, it returns `true` and sets the output value.

 Notice how we are also checking that the value provided is a JSON `string`, using the `ValueKind` property.
 If it is, we know that we can use the `JsonAny.AsString` property to convert to a string.